phetsims/fourier-making-waves/doc/implementation-notes.md

 ## Charts

 The most complicated part of this implementation is the charts.
-This section provides a high-level roadmap for understanding how to navigate the implementations.
+This section provides a high-level roadmap for understanding how to navigate the implementation.
 See source-code documentation for more details.

 Charts follow the MVC (Model-View-Controller) design pattern, and are built on the bamboo framework.
 The model is responsible for creating data sets (arrays of `Vector2`), while the view is responsible for rendering those data sets.
 A